OMAD (One Meal a Day): Benefits, Risks, and Who It's For

 • Complex carbohydrates (sweet potatoes, rice, whole grains)

 3. Supplement.
 A high-quality multivitamin, magnesium, and omega-3 supplementation are strongly recommended to cover nutritional gaps.
+Our guide to supplements while fasting covers which ones are best taken with the meal and which do not break a fast.

 4. Cycle the protocol.
 Rather than doing OMAD every day, consider 3 to 4 days per week with wider eating windows on remaining days.
 This reduces the risk of nutritional deficiency and makes the protocol more socially sustainable.